Optical evidence of the chiral magnetic anomaly in Weyl semimetal TaAs: Voigt Geometry

-The increase in scattering rate, reported in Fig. 2(c) as the inverse transport lifetime $1/\tau$, is due to two effects.
-The blemishes from the mechanical polish extend over a characteristic depth.
-As the Drude conductivity increases with field, the penetration depth decreases thereby emphasizing the higher scattered region closer to the surface.
+The increase in scattering rate with field, reported in Fig. \ref{fig:fitting}(c) as the inverse transport lifetime $1/\tau$, is due to two effects.
+Blemishes from the mechanical polish extend over a characteristic depth.
+As the Drude conductivity increases with field, the penetration depth decreases, emphasizing the higher scattered region closer to the surface.
 The polished layer introduces scattering centers that break translational invariance, resulting in strong intervalley and interpocket scattering.
 These impurity-like scatterers can induce large wavevector changes, and therefore reach all parts of the Brillouin zone.
-The density of states at the Fermi level of W2 pockets in the QL scales as $1/l_B^2\sim B$, so scattering also tends to increase with field.\cite{Lu2015}
+The density of states at the Fermi level of W2 pockets in the QL scales as $1/l_B^2\sim B$, so scattering also tends to increase with field.\cite{Lu2015} This scattering rate field-dependence is consistent with observations in transport that the longitudinal magnetoresistance increases with field in the quantum limit{ } \cite{Xiong413,Huang2015,zhang2016signatures,Zhang2016PRB}.

-Figure 1(e) summarizes the enhancement of $\omega_p^2$ with field obtained from the physical model for $e\parallel B \parallel c$ (blue) and the one obtained for $e\parallel B \parallel a$ (red).
-This is the main result of the paper.
-The Drude weight shows a linear field-dependence between 1 T and 6 T, consistent with theoretical predictions of chiral pumping from a Weyl pocket in the QL:\cite{nielsen1983adler,HofmannDasSarma2015,Spivak2016}